 [2] – Limited to Ireland.

-[3] – Not a breeding resident but has been recorded every year since 1998.
+[3] – Perhaps not a breeding resident but has been recorded every year since 1998.

 [4] – May or may not be resident but if not, it seems to re-colonize and breed every year (it can manage 2 generations a season).